 You may wonder if it’s normal or if a lack of communication in marriage is a problem.
 Think of this scenario playing out day after day for an extended period of time.
 When you’re not talking you may very well be turning to somebody else.
 You may lose the connection, the love, the passion, or the spark that you once shared.

-This is often the point where people may cheat or where you feel like being married isn’t quite what it used to be anymore.
+Poor communication in marriage can make you tempted to cheat.
+It can make you feel like being married isn’t quite what it used to be anymore.
 Everyone goes through rough times, but if you are aware of this and you make good communication a priority in your marriage then you will stay connected and ensure that you don’t head down the wrong path by losing each other.